-- Ensure there is a varied and comprehensive Ready to Learn reading programme, which provides both a 'window and mirror' to all students. - Quality assure the provision of all elements of literacy across the academy. - Hold faculty and curriculum leaders accountable for the quality of the teaching of literacy within their areas. - Lead the development and operation of the academy library encouraging students to proactively engage with all opportunities to read and develop their fiction / nonfiction awareness. - Ensure that a 'love of reading' is promoted at every opportunity throughout the academy.
+- Ensure there is a varied and comprehensive Ready to Learn reading programme, which provides 'windows, mirrors and sliding doors' to all students. - Quality assure the provision of all elements of literacy across the Academy. - Hold faculty and curriculum leaders accountable for the quality of the teaching of literacy within their areas. - Lead the development and operation of the Academy library encouraging students to proactively engage with all opportunities to read and develop their fiction/nonfiction awareness.

-- Engage with student voice to continually appraise the effectiveness of strategies and make revisions as appropriate. - Develop and continually assess the suitability and challenge of The Sutton Academy literary canon. - Engage with the latest research and studies regarding the promotion of high literacy levels and share these with all staff at every level. - Co-ordinate cross-curricular literacy initiatives. - Liaise with colleagues in relation to literacy intervention programmes and support for students in need of additional literacy provision.
+- Ensure that a 'love of reading' is promoted at every opportunity throughout the Academy. - Engage with student voice to continually appraise the effectiveness of strategies and make revisions as appropriate. - Develop and continually assess the suitability and challenge of The Sutton Academy Literary Canon. - Engage with the latest research and studies regarding the promotion of high literacy levels and share these with all staff at every level. - Co-ordinate cross-curricular literacy initiatives. - Liaise with colleagues in relation to literacy intervention programmes and support for students in need of additional literacy provision.